jaejinchoi/FFP/example/README.md

 ## Workflow

-Search and increment _l_ until reaches to upperbound where a distane between any two taxons reached maximum (e.g., Jesen-Shannon Divergence maximum is 1.0), which assumes those taxons share a common ancestor (either in- or out-group).
+Search and increment _l_ until reaches to upperbound where a distane between any two taxons reached maximum (e.g., Jensen-Shannon Divergence maximum is 1.0), which assumes those taxons share a common ancestor (either in- or out-group).

 If outgroup is composed of artificially generated taxons and have no _evolutionary relatationship_ to _natural_ taxons, then, all distances from outgroup to ingroup should be maximum; therefore, such a point of _l_ act as lowerbound of optiumal _l_ search